 1. Update Graphics Card Driver

-Updating graphics card drivers is one of the most common ways to improve gaming performance.
+Updating graphics card drivers is one of the most common ways to optimize gaming performance on a laptop.
 A new version of driver updates is released regularly to fix bugs from previous versions and to enhance gaming performance.

 Some features are also added during these updates.
 So it is essential to check for updates regularly.

-There are several ways on how to update a graphics card driver.
-In this section, we will guide you on how to update your graphics card driver in the most convenient way.
+There are several ways on how to update a GPU driver.
+In this section, we will guide you on how to update your driver in the most convenient way.
 You may also have to restart your system after each update.

 Things can go wrong when you update your drivers, so before updating anything on your computer, make sure that you backup your system first.